Meet your guide…

 Remotely Guided - Via Zoom

-Littlehampton, UKJoin me for a remotely guided nature therapy session.
+Puntarenas Province, Uvita, Costa RicaLet me bring some Costa Rican sunshine into your day.
+Join me for a remotely guided nature therapy session.
 We'll journey together into the senses to experience the natural world.
 You can join from anywhere - your garden, a local park, a woodland, a beach or even your living room.
 All you need is a view of the natural world (even if that is through a window).
-I'll be guiding you from the banks of the River Arun in West Sussex, UK - helping to connect you to the nature that is in and around you.